SiddhiH11/Docker/Docker-Notes/Deployment-Strategies.md

 - Deployment is slow and risky

-# 2️⃣ Virtualization (VM-Based Deployment)
+## 2️⃣ Virtualization (VM-Based Deployment)

-🔹 What it is:
+### 🔹 What it is:

 Multiple Virtual Machines (VMs) run on a single physical server using a Hypervisor.

-🔹 Key Concept:
+### 🔹 Key Concept:

-Each VM has its own OS
+- Each VM has its own OS

-Isolation between applications
+- Isolation between applications

-🔹 Popular Tools:
+### 🔹 Popular Tools:

-VMware
+- VMware

-VirtualBox
+- VirtualBox

-Hyper-V
+- Hyper-V

-🔹 Example:
-Running Windows + Linux on same physical machine
-✅ Advantages:
+### ✅ Advantages:

-Better resource utilization
+- Better resource utilization

-Isolation between apps
+- Strong Security and Isolation between apps

-Easy to scale compared to traditional
+- Easy to scale compared to traditional

+- Supports multiple OS on same servers

-❌ Disadvantages:
+### ❌ Disadvantages:

-Heavy (each VM has full OS)
+- Heavy (each VM has full OS)

-Slower startup
+- Slower startup / Slow boot time

-More memory usage
+- More memory usage